Agoric/documentation/main/zoe/api/zoe.md

 To redeem an invite, the user must provide a list of payments as well as their rules for the offer.

-The rules for the offer are in two parts: `payoutRules` are used by Zoe to enforce offer safety, and `exitRule` is used by Zoe to enforce exit safety. `payoutRules` is a list of objects, each with a `kind` property (such as 'offerAtMost') and a units property.
+The rules for the offer are in two parts: `payoutRules` are used by Zoe to enforce offer safety, and `exitRule` is used by Zoe to enforce payout liveness. `payoutRules` is a list of objects, each with a `kind` property (such as 'offerAtMost') and a units property.
 The objects in the `payoutRules` must be in the same order as the assays associated with a smart contract.
 That is, the units in index 0 of `payoutRules` should be a units for the assay in index 0 of the assays array.`payments` is an array of the actual payments to be escrowed, following the rules in the payoutRules.
 If the payoutRules kind is 'offerAtMost', then a payment matching the units is expected.
 If the payoutRules kind is 'wantAtLeast' then the payment will be ignored and should be `undefined`.

 ```js
 // A user redeems their invite and escrows with Zoe